 For prolonged extreme cold weather riding only. $75.00 + $5.00 shipping USPS Priority Mail (no shipping charge for this item when purchased with an oil cooler kit) $80.00 Total

 You can make a Paypal payment to firstname.lastname@example.org and include a message with Manual bypass valve.

-If you want to use a credit card, I will send you a Paypal invoice.
+If you want to use a credit card, I will send you a Paypal invoice, no Paypal account is needed.
 Just let me know with an email to email@example.com.